lutsen/lagan/README.md

 #### config.php (file) ####

 The Composer script renames the *config_example.php* file to *config.php*.
 The *config.php* file is needed for a Lagan project to work.
 Remember to add the necessary details.

+#### setup.php (file) ####

+This is the setup file for your Lagan app and the unit tests.
+The setup.php file contains the configuration for RedBean, the Composer autoloader and the autoloader for Lagan models.

 Where does the name Lagan come from, and how do you pronounce it?